aday913/aday913/README.md

 Within my repositories, you'll find some publicly-available projects I've used to complete some of my research, as well as some side-projects I've worked on (both finished and unfinished)

-My current ongoing side project: [a bot to help me solve daily Wordle challenges!](https://github.com/aday913/wordle-helper)
+My current ongoing side project: [a python-based application for getting upcoming concerts for artists I enjoy using the Spotify and SeatGeek APIs, all done automatically and locally-hosted!](https://github.com/aday913/spotify-api-bot)

 [You can find my old PI's GitHub organization here!](https://github.com/yoon-bsl)